Lemon on a white textured platform, with dried leaves, against a gray background.

 Your care may include:

-You’ll never feel rushed, dismissed, or reduced to a diagnosis here.
+You’ll never feel rushed, dismissed, or reduced to a diagnosis.
+Care is collaborative, structured, and grounded in evidence-based psychiatry.

 Frequently Asked Questions

 No. This is not a restrictive diet plan.
-Nutrition is used as a supportive tool for mental health, not a rigid set of rules.
+Nutrition is used as a supportive clinical tool within psychiatric care — not as a rigid set of rules.

 Yes.
-Nutrition-informed care works alongside psychiatric and therapeutic support.
+Nutrition-informed care works alongside psychiatric medication management and therapy when indicated.

-No. Our recommendations are personalized, flexible, and designed to fit into your real life—focusing on sustainable changes that support mood and energy without extremes.
+No. Recommendations are personalized and designed to fit your real life — focusing on sustainable changes that support mood and energy without extremes.

 Fresh radishes, turnips, and green vegetables in a glass bowl.